 - 1. Patient Assessment: assess mental status, heart rate, respiratory rate, and if possible, blood pressure - 2.
 Administer Sedating Medication (Midazolam): - a.
-Intravenous (IV) 0.1 mg/Kg (max dose 6 mg) slow IV push in 2 mg increments-titrate to the reduction in agitation OR - b.
+Intravenous (IV) 0.1 mg/Kg (max dose 6 mg) slow IV push in 2 mg incrementstitrate to the reduction in agitation OR - b.
 Intranasal (IN) 0.1 mg/Kg (max dose 6 mg) one-half dose in each nares OR - c.
-Intramuscular (IM) 0.1 mg/Kg (max dose 6 mg) in single IM injection (may be split into two sites if sufficient muscle mass is not present for a single injection). - 3.
-Continuously Monitor Patient (as soon as can reasonably be performed): - a.
-ECG Monitoring - b.
-Continuous SPO2 Monitoring - c.
-Continuous Nasal ETCO2 monitoring - 4.
-Watch for respiratory compromise. - 5.
-Assess and document mental status, vital signs, and extremity exam (if restrained) at least every five (5) minutes. - 1.
-Continued Combativeness: If the patient remains combative despite restraint such that further harm to the patient or providers is possible.
+Intramuscular (IM) 0.1 mg/Kg (max dose 6 mg) in single IM injection (may be split into two sites if sufficient muscle mass is not present for a single injection).

+3. Continuously Monitor Patient (as soon as can reasonably be performed):

+- a.
+ECG Monitoring

+- b.
+Continuous SPO2 Monitoring

+- c.
+Continuous Nasal ETCO2 monitoring

+- 4. Watch for respiratory compromise.